-Each school year thousands of men volunteer to work at least one day in their child’s school through the WATCH D.O.G.S Program.
-These men work alongside the educators to help as traffic controllers, classroom and homework tutors, playground coaches and much more.
-Every school year, these men have a positive impact on the lives of children.
+Each school year thousands of men volunteer to work at least one day in their child’s school through the WATCH D.O.G.S.
+Program.
+These men work alongside the educators to help as traffic controllers, classroom tutors, playground coaches, and much more.
+Ever school year, these men have a positive impact on the lives of children.

-· Students gain a positive male role model.
-Some students do not have a father-figure present in their home.
+Students gain a positive male role model.
+Some students do not have a father-like figure present in their home.
 With the number of male teachers steadily declining, more positive male role models are needed in the school setting.

-· Fathers and father-figures can spend meaningful time with their students in the school setting and gain a greater awareness of the positive impact they can have on their student’s life.
+Fathers and father figures can spend meaningful time with their students in the school setting and gain awareness of the positive impact they can have on their student’s life.